rethinkdb/horizon-docs/faq.md

 ## How will Horizon be licensed? ##

-We still have to figure out the exact license, but Horizon will be fully open source (we'll probably use MIT or Apache).
+Both the Horizon server and the client library are released under the MIT license.